P-3 Visa Service

 Either the sponsoring organization or the U.S. employer must file the P-3 visa application.
 P-3 applicants may be asked to provide the following:

-• A letter from the labor organization.
+• A letter from the labor organization

-• Letters regarding the culturally unique individual’s skills and talents in his or her field.
+• Letters regarding the culturally unique individual’s skills and talents

-• Proof that “all of the performances or presentations will be culturally unique events” (USCIS).
+• Proof that “all of the performances or presentations will be culturally unique events” (USCIS)

 Family Status